timlabs/uscode/United States Code/TITLE 19-CUSTOMS DUTIES/CHAPTER 15-CARIBBEAN BASIN ECONOMIC RECOVERY/CHAPTER 15-CARIBBEAN BASIN ECONOMIC RECOVERY.md

 * #### (3) Transition period treatment of certain other articles originating in beneficiary countries
   * #### (A) Equivalent tariff treatment
     * #### (i) In general
-      * Subject to clauses (ii) and (iii), the tariff treatment accorded at any time during the transition period to any article referred to in any of subparagraphs (B) through (F) of paragraph (1) that is a CBTPA originating good shall be identical to the tariff treatment that is accorded at such time under Annex 302.2 of the NAFTA to an article described in the same 8-digit subheading of the HTS that is a good of Mexico and is imported into the United States.
+      * Subject to clauses (ii) and (iii), the tariff treatment accorded at any time during the transition period to any article referred to in any of subparagraphs (B) through (F) of paragraph (1) that is a CBTPA originating good shall be identical to the tariff treatment that is accorded at such time under Annex 2–B of the USMCA to an article described in the same 8-digit subheading of the HTS that is a good of Mexico and is imported into the United States.

     * #### (ii) Exception
       * Clause (i) does not apply to any article accorded duty-free treatment under U.S. Note 2(b) to subchapter II of chapter 98 of the HTS.